FREQUENTLY ASKED QUESTIONS

 All recipients are referred to the program.
 If there is someone you would like to include, please speak to your social services representative or community organization.

-The Passover Food Drive, with the help of the many volunteers, and the community at large, delivers the food boxes within the GTA.
-Volunteer drivers are given boxes to deliver on a specific route.
+In the past, the Passover Food Drive, with the help of the many volunteers, and the community at large, would deliver the food boxes within the GTA.
+Volunteer drivers were given boxes to deliver on a specific route.

 The Passover Food Drive is planned a year in advance.

 The Passover Food Drive is volunteer based.
-The volunteers are needed to pack, sort, pickup from drop off locations.
-Drivers and warehouse staff are needed on delivery day.
-Please call to schedule available times.
-High School community hours can be earned
+In the past volunteers were needed to pack, sort, pickup from drop off locations and drivers to deliver the food boxes.